-ACCESS for ELLs 2.0 Listening and Speaking CD
+ACCESS for ELLs Paper Listening and Speaking CD

-Make sure the speakers are loud enough for the student(s) to hear (applicable for the ACCESS for ELLs 2.0 Paper Listening and Speaking domains).
-Prior to administration, it is advised to test the CDs to confirm there are no issues that could impact actual test administration.
+Make sure the speakers are loud enough for the student(s) to hear (applicable for the ACCESS for ELLs Paper Listening and Speaking domains).
+Prior to administration, it is advised to play the CDs to confirm there are no audio issues that could impact actual test administration.

-Minimal Technical Requirements for Playing a Listening/Speaking CD on a Computer Mac PC 1998 or Older Mac LC III or higher 25 MHz 68030 or faster 8 Megabytes or more of RAM System 7.1 or later Double speed multi-session CD-ROM drive Apple CD-ROM Extension 5.1.1.1 or later SoundManager 3.0 IBM compatible 486 SX 25 MHz or faster 8 Megabytes or more of RAM Microsoft Windows 3.1 or higher Double speed multi-session CD-ROM drive Enhanced CD compatible firmware 8 bit sound card 1999 or Newer 120 MHz PowerPC Mac 32 MB or more of installed RAM Mac OS 8.1 or later CD-ROM drive (Blue Book/Multi-session) compatible firmware 166 MHz Pentium PC processor or greater 32 MB or more of installed RAM Microsoft Windows 95 or higher 16 bit sound card CD-ROM drive
+Minimal Technical Requirements for Playing a Listening/Speaking CD on a Computer Mac PC 120 MHz PowerPC Mac 32 MB or more of installed RAM Mac OS 8.1 or later CD-ROM drive (Blue Book/Multi-session) compatible firmware 166 MHz Pentium PC processor or greater 32 MB or more of installed RAM Microsoft Windows 95 or higher 16-bit sound card CD-ROM drive